shakes76/PatternAnalysis-2024/recognition/48019022_GNN/README.md

 GCN  | 93.0216%
 GAT  |  **94.3392%**
 GraphSAGE  | 92.95184%
-SGC  | 886428%
+SGC  | 88.6428%

 Moreover, the GAT model also shows the most distinguished T-SNE clustering compared to the other architectures.
-The distinct clusters demonstrate the model's sufficiency in separating data despite the limited feature information in the dataset.
+The distinct clusters and minimal embedding overlap demonstrate the model's sufficiency in separating data despite the limited feature information in the dataset.

 ## Inference
 To test trained models on the graph data, use the `predict.py` script.
 This script will load a selected trained model and attempt to classify each node of the dataset.